Virtually every SaaS brand in existence now uses content as part of their marketing strategy.

 Unfortunately, most of their efforts come in the form of boring, “listicle”-style articles.

 Worse yet, some brands simply add keywords with informational intent to their AdWords strategies.

 For example, consider the query “how to keep track of business expenses.”

 It’s relatively safe to assume that a user searching for this phrase wants to learn… how to keep track of their business expenses.
 (Duh.)

-More importantly, the fact that they’re looking for this information likely makes them a potential customer for accounting software — meaning that this could be an excellent topic for any SaaS company in the finance space to target in their content marketing strategy.
+More importantly, the fact that they’re looking for this information likely makes them a potential customer for bookkeeping services or software — meaning that this could be an excellent topic for any SaaS company in the finance space to target in their content marketing strategy.

 So, what would that searcher find?

 As of this writing, the top four results are all PPC ads from well-known brands.